LEI/dotfiles/README.md

 # bootfiles dotstrap

-Configuration files and setup manager build thanks to the Internet.
+Dotfiles files and setup manager build thanks to the Internet.

 ## Usage